BrunaAlves/BrunaAlves/README.md

     - 👋 Hi!
 I’m Bruna, brazilian fullstack developer
     - 👀 I’m interested in code, cats, embroideries and books
     - 👩🏽‍💻 Currently learning Angular
-    - 📚 Reading: The Long Dark Tea-Time of the Soul by Douglas Adams
+    - 📚 Reading: Klara and the Sun by Kazuo Ishiguro
     - 📫 How to reach me brunahalves94@gmail.com

 <!---